gluc/data.tree/cran-comments.md

 ## General Comments

-As requested by Uwe, because of wrong links.
+As requested by Kurz, because of wrong links.
+Sorry about that :(

 ## Test environments
 * ubuntu R 3.2.3 -> ok